So you want to get married in Rocky Mountain National Park? I don’t blame you. It is one of Colorado’s most iconic locations.

 We typically have some decent snowpack in the high mountains.
 Winter sports like snowmobiling, skiing, snowshoeing, ice skating, ice fishing are certainly in full swing.
 Estes Park even puts on a beautiful light display downtown around the holiday season and would be a great spot to stop for photos around twilight!

-With these limitations, it’s best to include your pups in parts of the day outside of the National Park (I’d love to help you plan this!).
+Are you hoping to have a Rocky Mountain National Park wedding, but want to bring your pet along for part of the day?
 Fortunately, there are some nearby dog-friendly hikes + scenic areas to take your pups.
 Let me break down my favorites.

 This is one of my favorite hikes to bring dogs on in Estes Park.
 There are lovely viewpoints along the way, overlooking the town of Estes Park with great views of Lumpy Ridge.
 Once you reach the summit of Lily Mountain after a short scramble, you’ll be rewarded with 360 degree views and feel like you’re on top of the world!